-- Working with City & Port to re-use asphalt grindings from existing parking lot demo as road base - Could generate an estimated \$200-300k but this has not yet been approved - Developed onsite water treatment plant to treat ground water and use for onsite dust control rather than discharge to City sewer - Cost savings of approximately \$200k
+- Working with City & Port to re-use asphalt grindings from existing parking lot demo as road base - Could generate an estimated \$200-300 but this has not yet been approved, despite extensive documentation submitted showing that material meets spec, is approved by geotechnical engineer, does no pose any environmental risk and is used by most cities and Caltrans. - Developed onsite water treatment plant to treat ground water and use for onsite dust control rather than discharge to City sewer - Cost savings analysis in process.